Key term: Kinematics

 The ACL is comprised of two separate functional bundles of fascicles, not a single cord.
 Traditional ACL reconstruction treats the ligament as though it were a single construct, replicating one of the functional bundles but not the other. [at left: Right knee joint.
 Soft tissues have been removed to inspect the ACL.
 Note two distinct bundles, the anteromedial and posterolateral bundles.[

 As our understanding of the basic science and anatomy of the ACL has increased, and the technology has improved, orthopedic surgeons now have the opportunity to more closely replicate the natural anatomy of the ACL.
 Doing it as we have in the past is effective, but there is room for improvement, particularly in restoring normal kinematics.
-The anatomic double-bundle technique may offer us that opportunity. [at right: Schematic photo of two bundles of the ACL.
-Note the difference in the direction between the two grafts.]
+The anatomic double-bundle technique may offer us that opportunity.

 In the long run, a double-bundle technique, by more closely replicating the normal anatomy of the ACL, could improve knee kinematics, resulting in more normal functioning and reducing the incidence of degenerative arthritis.